-- Request information from contracted Council facilities (Belmont Oasis and Faulkner Retirement Village) and Independent Living Units on energy and water consumption, and review annual use (per patron/ resident) against accepted benchmarks - At time of scheduled upgrade of City buildings, set benchmarks for environmental sustainability.
+- Request information from contracted Council facilities (Belmont Oasis and Faulkner Retirement Village) and Independent Living Units on energy and water consumption, and review annual use (per patron/ resident) against accepted benchmarks - Support the Belmont Oasis in the Waterwise Aquatic Centre Program - At time of scheduled upgrade of City buildings, set benchmarks for environmental sustainability.

-As specified in the Owners Project Requirements document, the following performance targets have been set for the Faulkner Civic Precinct Community Centre:
+As specified in the Owners Project Requirements document, the following performance targets have been set for the Faulkner Civic Precinct Community CentreBelmont Hub:

 - 60% reduction in energy consumption in comparison to BCA Minimum Practice

 - 20% renewable energy

 - 20% reduction in water consumption over benchmark

 - 75% + recycling in operations

-- >90% recycling in construction.
+- --->90% recycling in construction.